anonymouss4a5s4a5s4/ies-x-aess-tsyp/README.md

 ## 1. Project Goal

 The Guardian is a fully autonomous, electronic subsystem designed to increase the mission success rate of CubeSats.
-It addresses the two most common causes of catastrophic mission failure—**On-Board Computer (OBC) freezes** and **Electrical Power System (EPS) failures**—by using a combination of hardware-level monitoring and a predictive AI model to detect and intervene in failure scenarios before they become unrecoverable.
+It addresses the two most common causes of catastrophic mission failure—**On-Board Computer (OBC) freezes** and **Electrical Power System (EPS) failures**by using a combination of hardware-level monitoring and a predictive AI model to detect and intervene in failure scenarios before they become unrecoverable.

 This system operates independently, requires no ground support, and is designed to be a "guardian angel" that ensures the CubeSat remains operational.